Cultural Connectedness Exchange Network

 Let’s be clear – it shouldn’t be.
 Violence towards, isolation of and bullying happens against Irish people, to subjugate and make them ‘other’.
 We will not tolerate this.

 For the Irish in Britain, specifically England, people may be isolated for many reasons.
 Over centuries, individuals and groups have left the island of Ireland with motives ranging from safety to free economics.
 Famine, political hardship, lack of acceptance for faith, sexuality, actions against God/society, abuse and combinations of the above mean it is often vulnerable people who travel.
-Host cities and those therein can view economic migrancy as threatening, leading to insolation and difficulty.
+Host cities and those therein can view economic migrancy as threatening, leading to isolation and difficulty.
 Arriving in large groups has meant Irish migrants have become the ‘whipping population’ for other (previously) vulnerable groups who pass on the position of the bullied to the bullies as a way of ending their own isolation (‘No blacks, no dogs, no Irish’).
 Common issues Irish people can -and do- face, include common tropes/assumptions that they are

-• poor and hungry (famine; unable to earn at home; determined to have a working class/rural accent by those who know no better)
+• poor and hungry (famine; unable to earn at home; are determined to have a working class/rural accent by those who know no better)

 • uneducated, illiterate and slow minded and/or ‘great craic’; alcoholics and drug users (‘Paddy and Mick go into a bar…’)